 Nineteenth- and eighteenth-century poetry and prose – especially Tennyson, Shelley, Byron, Keats, Arnold, Robert and Elizabeth Barrett Browning, and Christina and Dante Gabriel Rossetti.
 At Christ Church, I teach Prelims Papers 3 and 4 (English Literature 1830 to the present day), as well as workshops on close reading manuscripts, in the Christ Church Upper Library.
 In Cambridge, I supervised at Trinity, St John's, Selwyn, Magdalene, Pembroke, and Emmanuel.

-I have taught a session on 'Revision in Victorian Verse' for the M.St in English 1830-1914, and am interested in supervising Master's dissertations in any of my areas of research.
+I have taught sessions on 'Revision in Victorian Verse' for the M.St in English 1830-1914, and am interested in supervising Master's dissertations in any of my areas of research.

 1. ‘Alfred Tennyson and Frederick Goddard Tuckerman: An Omitted Page of Correspondence’, Notes & Queries, 64/1 (2017), 131-133